- How to check if a YouTube channel name is available?

 - Yes, YouTube allows you to change your handle, but there are limits.
 You can change it up to 2 times within a 14-day period.
 After changing, your old handle becomes available for others to claim after a grace period.
 Choose carefully the first time to avoid losing a good handle.

-- What are YouTube handle requirements in 2026?
+- What are YouTube handle requirements?

 - YouTube handles must be 3-30 characters long, contain only letters (A-Z, a-z), numbers (0-9), underscores (_), hyphens (-), and periods (.).
 They are case-insensitive and must be unique across all of YouTube.
 Handles cannot impersonate other creators or violate community guidelines.